Bonmoniq legal

 Assistance with breach notification

-Bonmoniq informs the Customer without undue delay after becoming aware of a personal data breach affecting data processed on behalf of the Customer.
+Bonmoniq informs the Customer without undue delay, and in any event within 48 hours, after becoming aware of a personal data breach affecting data processed on behalf of the Customer.

 The initial notice includes the facts known to Bonmoniq at the time of sending and is completed by successive updates when the investigation confirms new information: